RoaringBitmap/CRoaring/README.md

 # Requirements

 - The library should build on a  Linux-like operating system (including MacOS).
-We also support Windows with mingw or Microsoft Visual studio CodeGen.
+- We also support Microsoft Visual studio, see https://github.com/mrboojum/CRoaring4VS .
 - Though most reasonable processors should be supported, we expect a recent Intel processor: Haswell (2013) or better but support all x64/x86 processors.
 The library should build without problem on ARM processors.
 - Recent C compiler (GCC 4.8 or better), there is also an optional C++ class that requires a C++ compiler
 - CMake (to contribute to the project, users can rely on amalgamation/unity builds)
 - clang-format (optional)

 Serialization on big endian hardware may not be compatible with serialization on little endian hardware.

 # Amalgamation/Unity Build